Gabally/lilnodes/views/content/about.md

 - Limited amount of memory (100mb).
 - Execution time capped to 5 seconds.
-- The filesystem is read only.
+- maximum one request every three seconds.
 - You only have access to the dependencies you inclued.